eagronin/market-basket-prepare/README.md

 ![](https://github.com/eagronin/market-basket-prepare/blob/master/figure-1.png?raw=true)

-The chart shows that, while many customers made purchases on one day only, a large number of customers indeed shopped on multiple days over approximatley one year period over which the data are available.
+The chart shows that, while many customers made purchases on one day only, a large number of customers indeed shopped on multiple days over approximately one year period over which the data are available.

 We now turn to the InvoiceNo attribute.
 InvoiceNo values are unique as reported on the official website from which the data were downloaded, and as the code below verifies by finding that there are no invoices with the same InvoiceNo issued on different days: